InsForge MCP: The most reliable, context-efficient backend for AI agents

 Run Time

-Across the 21 tasks, InsForge completes each task in an average of 150 seconds, while Postgres MCP and Supabase MCP both require more than 200 seconds on average.
+Across the 21 evaluated tasks, InsForge completes each task in an average of 150 seconds.
+In contrast, both Postgres MCP and Supabase MCP require more than 200 seconds on average to complete the same tasks.

 MCPMark Run Time Comparison